mrsonne/hubit/docs/examples.md

     results_provided['car_price'] = sum( _input_consumed['prices'] )
 ```

 In this refactored model `Hubit` will, when submitting a query for the car price using the multi-processor flag, execute each part price calculation in a separate asynchronous worker process.
 If the part price lookup is fast, the overhead introduced by multi-processing may be render model 2 less attractive.
-In such cases performing all the lookups in a single component, but still keeping the lookup separate from the car price calculation, could be a good solution.
+In such cases performing all the lookups in a single component, but still keeping the lookup separate from the car price calculation, as shown in car model 3, could be a good solution.

-#### Car model 3
+#### Car model 3 (`model3.yml`)
 In this version of the car model all price lookups take place in one single component and the car price calculation takes place in another component.
 For the lookup component, the relevant sections of the model file could look like this

 ```yaml